tbpassin/gf4-project/gf4/doc/plugins.rst

 *plugins* directory.
 Each plugin's name must be on a separate line, without the ".py" extension.
 Blank lines and lines that start with either ";" or "#" are ignored.

+If the *use_plugins.txt* file is not present, then all .py files in the plugins directory will be loaded.